Nooneokf/temp-mail/public/blog/about-mail-security.md

 ---
-title: "Major Upgrade: Attachment Support & Enhanced Security Now Live on FreeCustom.Email, Powered by DITMail!"
+title: "Major Upgrade: Attachment Support & Enhanced Security Now Live on tempmail.encorebot.me, Powered by DITMail!"
-description: "FreeCustom.Email just got a huge upgrade!
+description: "tempmail.encorebot.me just got a huge upgrade!
 Our underlying engine is now powered by DITMail, bringing enhanced security scanning and full attachment support to your temporary emails.
 See your attachments safely!"
 date: 2025-07-18
 updated: 2025-06-10
 author: